-Expressive lines and bold shapes:
+Expressive lines and bold shapes: <br>an interview with Leslie Herman

 On occasion of the release of his 'Dead Man's Shoes' posters we sent our intern Dave to have a quick chat with Leslie Herman.
 Read it after the jump.